 There are alternatives available to replace the single-use plastic items.
 The products proposed to be banned have readily available alternatives, and in many cases could simply be avoided completely.
 For example:

 - Single-use plastic straws (not always required) – paper straws and reusable straws made from bamboo, stainless steel, and silicone

 - Single-use plastic cutlery – reusable cutlery made from stainless steel, heavy-weight plastic, and bamboo

 - Single-use plastic plates – paper and reusable plastic plates and crockery

 - Single-use plastic drink stirrers (not always required) – wooden paddle-pop sticks, stainless steel teaspoons.

+In the future, the government will consider banning other items, such as takeaway coffee cups and 'reusable' plastic shopping bags.
 The government will consider banning other single-use plastic products in the future, including: